 If the relay is using an IP address whitelist, the next step is for the relay to verify that that the source IP address of the connection is on its whitelist.
-If the connection is not permitted either because of the source address or the destination address, the Discovery Relay responds to the TLS Client Hello message from the Client with a TLS user\canceled alert ([I-D.ietf-tls-tls13] Section 6.1).
+If the connection is not permitted either because of the source address or the destination address, the Discovery Relay closes the connection.
+If possible, before closing the connection, the Discovery Relay first sends a TLS user\canceled alert ([RFC8446] Section 6.1).
+Discovery Relays SHOULD refuse to accept TCP connections to invalid destination addresses, rather than accepting and then closing the connection, if this is possible.

 Otherwise, the Discovery Relay will attempt to complete a TLS handshake with the Client.
-Clients are required to send the post\handshake\auth extension ([I-D.ietf-tls-tls13] Section 4.2.5).
-If a Discovery Relay receives a ClientHello message with no post\handshake\auth extension, the Discovery Relay rejects the connection with a certificate\required alert ([I-D.ietf-tls-tls13] Section 6.2).
+Clients are required to send the post\handshake\auth extension ([RFC8446] Section 4.2.5).
+If a Discovery Relay receives a ClientHello message with no post\handshake\auth extension, the Discovery Relay rejects the connection with a certificate\required alert ([RFC8446] Section 6.2).

-Once the TLS handshake is complete, the Discovery Relay MUST request post-handshake authentication as described in ([I-D.ietf-tls-tls13] Section 4.6.2).
-If the Client refuses to send a certificate, or the key presented does not match the key associated with the IP address from which the connection originated, or the CertificateVerify does not validate, the connection is dropped with the TLS access\denied alert ([I-D.ietf-tls-tls13] Section 6.2).
+Once the TLS handshake is complete, the Discovery Relay MUST request post-handshake authentication ([RFC8446] Section 4.6.2).
+If the Client refuses to send a certificate, or the key presented does not match the key associated with the IP address from which the connection originated, or the CertificateVerify does not validate, the connection is dropped with the TLS access\denied alert ([RFC8446] Section 6.2).